-On July 27, 2018, the Company extended and modified the Johns Hopkins Village note.
-The principal amount of the note was increased to \$53.0 million.
+On July 27, 2018, the Company paid off the Johns Hopkins Village note and entered into a new loan.
+The principal amount of the new note is \$53.0 million.
 The note bears interest at a rate of LIBOR plus a spread of 1.25% and will mature on August 7, 2025.
 The Company simultaneously entered into an interest rate swap agreement that effectively fixes the interest rate at 4.19% for the term of the loan.